Croft Drainage specialise in drainage problems across Nottinghamshire and Lincolnshire.

 Typical septic tank problems

 Most common septic tank drainage problems and failures are due to the drainage field and not to the septic tank itself.
 There is one thing certain about a septic tank drainage field, it will at some stage fail.
-How quickly the septic tank drainage field fails depends on several factors.
-Including: maintenance, the nature of the soil, the height of the winter water table, frequency of heavy rain and the deterioration of the septic tank itself.

 - Blockages causing flooding within the system, including roots blocking pipes

 - Structural damage leading to leakage.
 Due to damage by roots from nearby trees, large shrubs, ground subsidence or from vehicles

 - Excess water volume entering the tank.
 This overloads the system and can lead to flooding and land pollution.
 Rainwater from roofs, paved, tarmacked or concreted areas should not pass through a septic tank system.
 These flows should be directed elsewhere